gulshansainis/iteachfrontend/content/blog/how-to-set-character-encoding-of-html-document/index.md

 If you do not specify `<meta charset="utf-8">` in the HEAD of the HTML document, the browser will look for the `Content-Type` response HTTP header sent from the server.

+The HTTP header is the preferred method, and it overrides the `<meta>` tag if present.

 ## What is `UTF-8`?

 **UTF-8** (_case insensitive_) is a character encoding capable of encoding all possible characters (called code points) in Unicode.
 The encoding is variable-length and uses 8-bit code units.